jostylr/literate-programming/src/lib.md

 browser via browserify.

 The basic idea is that the text is fed to it already and then it parses it.
-It is event based and so to have it do something, one has to connect up the events.
+It generates promises in the stitching, using await and async.
+It requires runtimes that are okay with that.

 A literate program is a series of chunks of explanatory text and code blocks that get woven together.
-The compilation of a literate program can grunt, after a fashion, as it weaves.
+The compilation of a literate program is not just weaving code blocks, but managing the entire input and output cycle of a project, including linting, testing, minimizing.

 The command line client is in a set of separate modules.
-This is strictly for browser-compatible setup.

 # [literate-programming-lib](# "version:1.11.1; A literate programming compiler.
 Write your program in markdown.
 This is the core library and does not know about files.")